remimikalsen/sharepass/README.md

   pip-sync requirements.txt
   ```

-- For developers dependencies, use the `requirements-dev.txt` file.
-You get flake8, black and testing.
-  - Run `flake8 .` in the project root to run linting
-  - Run `black .` in the project root to fix code automatically

-- To run tests, install dev-requirements and:
-  - `pytest -m "e2e"` for Playwright tests; but make sure your app is running on localhost:8080 first.
-  - `pytest -m "no e2e"` for Unit tests.
-The app doesn't need to run

 ### Javascript dependencies

 Npm is used to manage packages and webpack to bundle a minimal hightlight package.